a10pepo/EDEM_MDA2425/ALUMNOS/MDAA/ALEX_REVERT/README.md

 # Studies

 - Graduated in Econoomics.
 University of Valencia (2020-2024) 📚
-- Studying BigData and Cloud.
-EDEM
+- Studying BigData and Cloud at EDEM University

 ## Hobbies